-Joaquin Mariscales contributed additional artwork to the site.
+Joaquin Mariscales contributed additional artwork and layout ideas for the site.

-This Instructional Resource Center was originally developed in part under the auspices of the National Science Foundation through a contract to TERC (Cambridge, MA) with a subcontract to CommerceNet.
+This Internet Resource Center was originally developed in part under the auspices of the National Science Foundation through a contract to TERC in Cambridge, MA with a subcontract to CommerceNet.

 No endorsement of the contents of this site by NSF is implied.

-The Technical Education Research Centers (now just TERC) was one of the organizations originally involved in creating this Instructional Resource Center.
+The Technical Education Research Centers (now just TERC) was one of the organizations originally involved in creating this Internet Resource Center.

-CommerceNet did much of the work to create the original web site, and provided web hosting and resources thru May, 2000.
+CommerceNet did much of the original work to create the web site, and provided web hosting thru May, 2000.